jasonLuFa/ReactTrek/03-unsplash-gallery/README.md

   > `useEffect()`

-   * we can using useEffect with empty array, instead of using clean-up function to remove event listener
+   * we can using useEffect with empty array ( initial rendering ), instead of using clean-up function to remove event listener
      ```javascript
      useEffect(() => {
        window.addEventListener('scroll', scrollToButtonEvent);